Welcome to Lake Palestine United Methodist Church

 I am so excited for us to worship at the amphitheater.
 However, Sunday mornings will be different as we return to live-worship.
 I am committed to meeting or exceeding as many of the recommended guidelines as possible from the local, state, and federal authorities with regard to health and hygiene in order to create a safe environment for those who wish to join us in-person.
 To that end, I want to invite you to read the following carefully before considering whether you will attend in-person.

-Everyone in the congregation will need to wear a mask.
+Everyone in the congregation will need to wear a mask until they are seated.
 Please bring your own, if you have one.
 If not, we will provide you with a mask.
 Those on the stage will not be wearing masks but we will be over 30 feet from congregation members and over 12 feet from each other.
+We ask that after the service you wear your mask as you return to your car.

 This one is a biggie: there will be no access to the restrooms.
 Because we cannot safely open the restrooms at this time, we will not do so.
 (So don’t take your water pill until after church)